gluster/gluster-kubernetes/README.md

 # gluster-kubernetes

-## Dynamic, persistent storage for Kubernetes with GlusterFS

-This is the home of the **gluster-kubernetes** project, a new project which brings dynamically provisioned persistent storage volumes to kubernetes, using a hyperconverged Gluster deployment scheme.

-### The components in this project are:
+## Hyper-converged GlusterFS + heketi on Kubernetes

+**gluster-kubernetes** is a project to provide Kubernetes administrators a mechanism to easily deploy a hyper-converged GlusterFS cluster along with with heketi onto an existing Kubernetes cluster.
+This is a convenient way to unlock the power of dynamically provisioned, persistent GlusterFS volumes in Kubernetes.

+### Component Projects

-* **Kubernetes** (https://github.com/kubernetes/kubernetes/), the container management system.
+* **[Kubernetes](http://kubernetes.io/)**, the container management system.
-* **GlusterFS** (https://www.gluster.org/), the scale-out storage system, running as pods inside the kubernetes cluster.
+* **[GlusterFS](https://www.gluster.org/)**, the scale-out storage system.
-* **heketi** (https://github.com/heketi/heketi), Gluster's volume management service interface, running in a pod inside kubernetes.
+* **[heketi](https://github.com/heketi/heketi)**, the RESTful volume management
+  interface for GlusterFS.

 ### Demo